Elmer196/Password-Generator/README.md

 Stores user names and high scores

-User has the ability to retstart quiz and keep high scores or clear them
+User has the ability to restart quiz and keep high scores or clear them

 Website URL: https://elmer196.github.io/